bobdouma/proportions_beta_Dirichlet/README.md

 published in *Methods in Ecology and Evolution* by **J.C.
 Douma & J.T.
 Weedon**

-The files in this repository are the source files of the analysis presented in the paper and the supplementary materials.
+The files in this repository are the source files of the analyses presented in the paper and the supplementary materials.
 For the \*.rmd files the CC-BY-SA licence holds.

 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/80x15.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.